 Setty lines are from hogs owned by Randy Setty in Ohio.
 He bred the hogs from 2001 to 2006.
-The source was an organic “hippie farm” that raised minor breeds on rented land at Grailville Farm.
-His first boar, Blackbart, was sold to him by a co-worker for the purpose of a barbecue.
+The source was from Kenneth Bowman and Matt Delavega who raised minor breeds on rented land at Grailville Farm.
+His first boar, Black Bart, was sold to him by a co-worker, Kenneth Bowman for the purpose of a barbecue.
 However, Randy did some research and discovered that the breed was endangered.
 That prompted him to become a conservation breeder for the next five years.
-The Setty hogs are reknowned for calm temperaments and often a love for belly rubs.
+The Setty hogs are renowned for calm temperaments and often a love for belly rubs.
 They tend to flop a bit.
 Kenneth and Matt obtained their stock from Annette Hesters in Indiana around 2000.
 Kenneth Bowman, a coworker of Setty, arranged for Matt to sell them to Randy Setty.
 Setty got the original trio consisiting of the boar, Black Bart and offspring produced by two sows.
 He sold stock to Mark Celesky, Don Oberdorfer, and others.
 Therefore in 2002 the Celesky, Hesters, DNC, and Setty hogs were all very closely related, mostly full or half-siblings, and cousins.
 This group is heavily linebred.
-Mark Celesky may have traded for a hog or two from Donna Watkins in Illinois, providing some diversity.
+Mark Celesky may have traded some for a hog or two from Donna Watkins in Illinois, providing some diversity.
 Mark only had two litters born from his stock, but he traveled and traded hogs with other early breeders so he could have piglets for display and pig races at a Pumpkin Patch in Nebraska.
 See the Hesters file for where her herd was originally sourced.

 There was no American Guinea Hog Association at this time, and nobody was tracking pedigrees.
 Mark provided hogs to zoos but the pedigrees of those Celesky named hogs are unknown since he traded with Paul Krumm, Kevin Fall, and zoos.